 What will your child learn in first grade language arts?

 First grade is a very critical year in the development of reading and language skills.
-This year, we will be using a new county adopted reading series to help your child learn a variety of phonics skills, sight words, and strategies to help them learn new words.
+This year, we will continue using the new county adopted reading series to help your child learn a variety of phonics skills, sight words, and strategies to help them learn new words.
 We will read a variety of books, and your child will be able to practice new skills in a variety of fun and interesting ways.
 By the end of the year, students are expected to read about 60 words per minute and be able to read grade level text independently.
 First graders will spend lots of time writing as well.
 Students will be able to write about topics that interest them and share their writings with others.

 What will your child learn in social studies?

 Students will learn about rules and their purpose as well as how to get along with others and work together.
 They will learn about holidays, events in history, famous Americans, and American symbols.
 They will also develop a working knowledge of timelines and maps.

 *We keep our hands and feet to ourselves.